runmeetly/karl/README.md

 `preload` accepts a single parameter of basically anything - as long as it ultimately represents image `data`.
 A path to a file, a Webpack parsed import, base 64 encoded png or svg data - anything.
+It optionally accepts callbacks for `onLoaded` and `onError` events.
+It is optional to attach callbacks, and in many cases you won't need to.
-It returns a `Promise` which resolves with the original `data` once it has been loaded, and rejects with an `Error` if something went wrong.
-It is optional to handle the returned `Promise`, `Karl` will always preload the image data you pass it silently.
+`Karl` will always attempt to preload the image data you pass it silently.
 Once you call `preload`, the image will be cached for later use and will persist for as long as the backend and the browser allows.

 `preloadMaterialTextIcon` accepts a single parameter which is the name of a